How to Apply

 At the University of Rochester, admission to the College of Arts, Sciences, and Engineering is based on a holistic review process that includes a “test-flexible” philosophy.
 As we seek to enroll a diverse and talented class each year, our review procedures incorporate a variety of factors, including many kinds of academic records.

 In addition to submitting a record of courses and grades during secondary school, applicants must show evidence of preparation through examination results.
 A wide variety of test results can fulfill this requirement, including SAT Reasoning exams, the ACT, two or more results from SAT Subject exams, Advanced Placement, International Baccalaureate, AS- and A-level exams (in UK and Commonwealth countries), Gao Kao (China), and results from many other national secondary exams.

 Please note that for International Baccalaureate (IB), submission of test results should come as a signed and dated letter of predicted IB scores from the IBO coordinator on campus.
 The more detail included, the more helpful the results are to us.

 Admission offers we make based on predicted IB and A-level results may be revoked in summer if the final results are not a close match for the predicted values.

-Read the Rochester test-flexible policy blog post by the Dean of Admissions and Financial Aid.
+Read the Rochester test-flexible policy blog post by the Dean of College Admission.

 List of Approved Tests